Childhood Arc ~ I'm Quite Knowledgeable! ~

 They did take a broker's fee, nominal though it was.

 "I think the reason the orphanage in your domain is so clean is thanks to that servant training.
-Even with scheduled cleaning, knowing how to do properly it yields very different results."
+Even with scheduled cleaning, knowing how to do it properly yields vastly different results."

 "Indeed.
 Come to think of it, they were lamenting that there's nowhere left to clean for practice."